TheAnotherWise/log-monitor-parser-via-crontab/README.md

 ```

 ### `generic.sh` vs `httpd.sh`
- There is just one difference between this files, diffretent KEYWORDS
+ There is just one difference between this files, different keywords

 `generic.sh`
 ```bash